ddnexus/pagy/docs/extras/plain.md

 ### :breakpoints

-The `:breakpoints` variable is a non-core variable used by the `responsive` navs: it allows you to control how the page links will get shown at different widths.
+The `:breakpoints` variable is a non-core variable used by the `responsive` navs.
+It allows you to control how the page links will get shown at different widths.
 It is a hash where the keys are integers representing the breakpoint widths in pixels and the values are the Pagy `:size` variables to be applied for that width.
  For example:

 ```ruby